dpage/ml-experiments/regression/README.md

  a model.
 This function differs from other in that Pandas data frames are used in place of Numpy, and an attempt is made to remove rows container outliers from the dataset before training, in order to increase accuracy of results.

+ ### ml-housing.sql

+ This script implements the same regression analysis as *tf-housing.sql*, except that it uses Apache MADLib instead of Tensorflow.